watem-sedem/watem-sedem/docs/watem-sedem.rst

 In WaTEM/SEDEM, :ref:`the mean annual soil erosion rate <rusle>` :math:`E` and :ref:`transport capacity <TC>` :math:`TC`
 are calculated for every pixel in the model domain.
-Next, the model iterates over all pixels according to the order determined by the :ref:`routing algorithm`.
+Next, the model iterates over all pixels according to the order determined by the :ref:`routing algorithm <routing>`.
 During the iteration, the outgoing sediment for every pixel is calculated by comparing the total available sediment in the cell :math:`S_A` (incoming sediment, :math:`S_i` + :math:`E`) with the transport capacity.
 Note that the